-Studies have shown that group home environments—small, residential facilities designed to serve small groups of children or adults with chronic disabilities—can lead to increases in adaptive behavior, productivity, community integration and level of independence.
-If you’re interested in starting a group home, here’s what you’ll need to know.
+Studies show that community-based homes or “group homes” — small, residential facilities designed to serve small groups of individuals with disabilities — can lead to increases in adaptive behavior, productivity, community integration and level of independence.

 It’s like starting any other business.

 The first thing you’ll need is a detailed business plan.
 Include details on projected expenses and revenue, annual budgets, annual occupancy rate targets, operational and marketing plans, and all legal or financial requirements.
-In many cases, starting a group home may mean becoming a registered provider with your state and meeting a variety of requirements as an establishment.
+In many cases, starting a group home may mean becoming a registered provider with your state and meeting a variety of licensing requirements.

 Starting a group home can require creative financing.